Cellular or Bluetooth RPM Devices & How To Choose

 • Ready for use right out of the box – no syncing or apps are required

-• It offers a central device to manage instead of multiple Bluetooth monitoring devices.
+• One central device to manage instead of multiple Bluetooth monitoring devices.

 • It is more customizable by integrating multiple monitoring devices tailored to the patient’s needs.